dzfrias/website/src/blog/ladybird-wasm-2.md

 # Improvements

-Right now, we're sitting at a mere **10 tests** that do not pass on my machine.[^simd] Here's a list of the PR's I've made, from most to least recent:
+Right now, we're sitting at a mere **10 tests** that do not pass on my machine.[^simd] Here's a list of the PRs I've made, from most to least recent:

 1. Fix a tiny `memory.grow` bug
    ([see PR](https://github.com/LadybirdBrowser/ladybird/pull/563))